animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 - `@EnableMcast`: Enables GemFire's old peer discovery mechanism that uses UDP-based multi-cast networking. (*Deprecated*.
   Use GemFire Locators instead.
-See “[Configuring an Embedded Locator](#bootstrap-annotation-config-embedded-services-locator)”.
+See "[Configuring an Embedded Locator](#bootstrap-annotation-config-embedded-services-locator)".

 - `@EnableRegionDataAccessTracing`: Useful for debugging purposes.
 This annotation enables tracing for all data access operations performed on